City-Bureau/open-gov-report-card/src/markdown/static/about.md

 “Public business is the public’s business.” — _Harold Cross, [The People’s Right to Know](http://www.johnemossfoundation.org/foi/kennedy.htm)_

 Public meetings are important spaces for democracy where any resident can participate in civic life and hold government officials accountable.
-But for meetings to truly be “public,” they must be accessible to attendees and their proceedings must be recorded.
+But for meetings to truly be “public,” they must be accessible to attendees and there must be a record of their proceedings.

 So how open are your local meetings?
 The Open Gov Report Card is giving Chicago and Cook County government a grade.